Why is the flow of signals in a synapse from axonal end of one neuron to dendritic end of another neuron but not the reverse?

 Solution:

-Due to this, the flow of signals in a synapse is from the axonal end of one neuron to dendritic end of another neuron but not the reverse.
+Due to this, the flow of signals in a synapse is from the axonal end of one neuron to the dendritic end of another neuron but not the reverse.